 Michelin-Starred Restaurants in Milan and Lombardy

-Photo by Ibrahim Boran on Unsplash
+Photo by Delightin Dee on Unsplash

-Michelin released the 2023 edition of its Italy guide on November 8, 2022, so I felt compelled to round up the Michelin-starred restaurants in Milan as well as in all of Lombardy.
+Michelin released the 2025 edition of its Italy guide on November 5, 2024, so I felt compelled to update my round-up of Michelin-starred restaurants in Milan and my dear Lombardy.

 When Enrico Bartolini‘s namesake restaurant at Milan’s MUDEC Museum received its third Michelin star in 2020, the Milanesi were thrilled.
 At the time, it was the 11th restaurant to earn the distinction—but what added to the excitement was that Italy’s first three-star restaurant was in Milan: the late Gualtiero Marchesi’s namesake restaurant in Via Bonvesin de la Riva.
 It opened in 1977, and Marchesi received his first star that same year, his second one a year later, and his third in 1985.
 He closed the Milan restaurant in 1993 (and moved it to Franciacorta).
-So, Bartolini’s third star meant that after 25 years, Milan once again had a three-star restaurant.
+So, Bartolini’s third star is significant: after 25 years, Milan once again has a three-star restaurant.

 Milan